Skip to content

 Use Data and Technology to Advance Patient Care

-As the U.S. population continues to age, health care organizations are implementing complex medical information systems.
-Professionals with specialized knowledge of both patient-centered health care systems and information technology (IT) are becoming vital to organizations and care providers.
-The Online Master of Science in Clinical Informatics & Patient-Centered Technologies (CIPCT) program at the University of Washington will provide you with the expertise you’ll need to advance your career and help transform health care.
+As health care systems go digital, there’s a growing need for professionals who understand both health care systems and information technology.
+University of Washington’s Online Master of Science in Clinical Informatics & Patient-Centered Technologies program gives you the expertise you’ll need to advance your career and help transform health care.

 Explore the UW Difference